open-metadata/OpenMetadata/docs/openmetadata/connectors/elastic-search.md

 ### Publish to OpenMetadata

-Below is the configuration to publish Elasticsearch data into the OpenMetadata service.
+Below is the configuration to publish Elastic Search data into the OpenMetadata service.

 {% code title="metadata_to_es.json" %}
 ```javascript